ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 ### Heads up---some abbreviations

-**TLDR:** most LuaSnip modules are a bit verbose.
+**TLDR:**
-LuaSnip defines a globablly-available set of abbreviations for common (sub)modules that make writing snippets much easier.
+LuaSnip defines a globally-available set of abbreviations for common modules that make writing snippets much easier.
 These abbreviations are listed below, and you'll see them in this document, the LuaSnip docs, and elsewhere on the Internet.
 **End TLDR**.

-LuaSnip provdes a set of convenient abbreviations for more compact snippet syntax.
+LuaSnip provides a set of convenient abbreviations for more compact snippet syntax.
 For example, you technically define a LuaSnip by calling `require("luasnip").snippet()`.
 Since this is a bit verbose, LuaSnip introduces the abbreviations...